aiAdrian/flatland_railway_extension/README.md

   technique.
 In the flatland (2d gird), not every of the eight neighbors cell can be reached from every direction.
   Therefore, the entry direction information is key.
 In the graph g only edges exist where a feasible transition from node u to node v exist.
+  An edge has several attributes, such as the length of the edges, the resource which can be mutually exclusive used, the flatland action to be chosen to get from node u to node v.
+  The length of the edge is 1 as long as no infrastructure is used.
+If an infrastructure is used, the infrastructure defines the edge length, which is the by the infrastructre defined length of the flatland cell that lies under node u.
+  The resource is defined as the flatland cell that lies under the node u.
+The flatland action is the action that must be selected so that an agent at node u (i.e. position and direction) can get to node v.

 - [FlatlandDynamics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/FlatlandDynamics.py)